Nila-oli/JOURNAL/README.md

 Discovered how to use Bedrock Knowledge Bases and Agents for AI workflows.

 Understood the importance of guardrails in ensuring safe and responsible AI outputs.

+### DAY 3

+concepts:

+Foundation Models and their role in generative AI.

+Content Generation using large language models.

+Chatbots – basics, chatbot with embeddings, and chatbot with RAG.

+Embedding and Text Similarity Applications.

+Vector Databases and their use in storing and searching embeddings.

+Retrieval-Augmented Generation (RAG) and its importance in enhancing chatbot responses.

+Workshop : Amazon Bedrock Intensive Development Workshop labs, which included:

+Working with foundation models for text and image generation.

+Parameter tuning to optimize model outputs.

+Applying prompt engineering basics in practical exercises.

+Developing a conversational chatbot.

+Exploring embedding with vector databases.

+Building a chatbot with natural language search.

+Implementing a chatbot with Retrieval-Augmented Generation (RAG).

+#### What I Learned:

+How foundation models can be adapted for text and image generation.

+The importance of parameter tuning for improving output quality.

+Practical applications of embeddings and how they work with vector databases.

+How to integrate RAG into chatbots to make them smarter and more context-aware.

+Understood the progression from a simple chatbot to chatbots with embeddings and RAG for better contextual responses.

+Explored how embeddings and vector databases power similarity search and natural language queries.